Smith-Culhane House: History

 possession of the Culhane family until 1938.

 In 1985, Jack and Carolyn Greenwood purchased the house and opened it as a bed and breakfast.
-The couple still operates the property.
+They closed their doors in 2021, and it is now a private residence owned by the Logans.

 Description

 The Smith-Culhane House is a 1-1/2 story Late Victorian T-shaped house with reddish-orange brick walls and a high gable roof.
 The gables and eaves have curvilinear vine-like bargeboards.
 Windows are one-over-one units, and have brick segmental-arched caps, as do the two front entrances.
 Two brick-walled slant-sided bay windows push out from the main body of the house.